leapicard/DGINN/README.md

 ## 1/ Command line

 ```
+DGINN, a pipeline for the Detection of Genetic Innovations.

 optional arguments:
   -h, --help            show this help message and exit
   -dd, --debug          Enter verbose/debug mode